Enjoying Tradfolk? Click here to find out how you can support us

 Insta: @wharfedale_wayzgoose

-Wharfedale Wayzgoose are a mixed Border side and have danced the May Day sun up on the Chevin for 29 years.
-Everyone round to theirs for the big 3-0 next year then?
-They recently welcomed their first fool and beast to the side, and if Gary the Obby Goose can be persuaded out of the nest in time, he’ll be heading out to join the fun.
-They’ll be joined by Briggate Morris and, if anyone fancies having a go, you!
+Wharfedale Wayzgoose are a mixed Border side and, by our calculations, have danced the May Day sun up on the Chevin for 30 years!
+Gloria the (“massive”) Goose is hoping to fly up the hill to join the fun this year.
+They’ll hopefully be joined by Briggate Morris and you, if you fancy having a go.
 To save a wild goose chase (see what we did there?), they advise you to park in the Surprise view car park, go up the steps at the top of the car park and turn left onto the Chevin.
 Walk along the gravelled path and follow the noise of bells and music to the viewing point.
 Come for the morris, stay for the scenery.
-For more info: https://wharfedale-wayzgoose.co.uk/
+For more information: https://wharfedale-wayzgoose.co.uk/

 Dance style: Cotswold